r0man/validation-clj/README.markdown

     (use 'validation.core 'validation.errors)

-Define a validator which generates the validate-user and the validate-user! functions.
+Define a validation which generates the valid-user?, validate-user and validate-user! functions.

-    (defvalidator validate-user
+    (defvalidation user
       (validate-presence :nick)
       (validate-min-length :nick 2)
       (validate-max-length :nick 16)